Undergraduate Certificate

 • Work with treatment teams to develop horticultural therapy program goals and objectives to meet the assessed needs of clients.

-• Plan and implement horticultural therapy sessions for a variety of populations and medical conditions.
+• Plan and implement horticultural therapy sessions for various populations and medical conditions.

-• Describe the process of professional registration and understand the importance of participating in professional healthcare associations.
+• Describe the professional registration process and understand the importance of participating in professional healthcare associations.

 • Document client progress in horticultural therapy programs.